shamafarabi/SandtanderCustomerTransaction/README.md

-# 1. SandtanderCustomer Transaction Prediction
+# 1. Sandtander Customer Transaction Prediction
 This respository has my ML solutions for the Santander-Customer-Transaction-Prediction Kaggle's Challenge.
 A link to the Kaggle site  for this competition can be found [here.](https://www.kaggle.com/c/santander-customer-transaction-prediction).

 # 2. Goal of the Project